Car-free island, Victorian charm, and a real Great Lakes overnight escape

 Cyclists riding Mackinac Island shoreline road

-The shoreline bike loop is worth building around
+The shoreline bike loop is one of the island's best moves

 The full island ride is one of the clearest reasons to spend more than a rushed afternoon here, especially if you time it before the busiest mid-day stretch.